Our cafe and sculpture park are open. Our gallery spaces are closed for an exhibition changeover.

 Erwin Fabian

-Born in Berlin in 1915, Erwin Fabian, son of renowned painter Max Fabian, trained at Kunstgewerbeschule, the School of Art and Craft in Berlin.
-He arrived in Australia in 1940 on the infamous HMT Dunera after being interned in London during the Second World War.
-Fabian joined the Australian Army after his internment at Hay, Orange and Tatura.
-He then returned to London where he worked as a graphic designer and lecturer at the London School of Printing.
+Born in Berlin in 1915, Erwin Fabian, son of renowned painter Max Fabian, trained at the School of Applied Arts in Berlin.
+During World War II, Fabian was arrested as an ‘enemy alien’ and deported to Australia.
+He was interned for two years at camps in Hay, Orange and Tatura and following his release in 1942 he joined the Australian Army and served until the end of the war.
+Fabian then returned to London where he worked as a graphic designer and lecturer at the London School of Printing.
 He settled in Melbourne in 1962, where he continued to make work until his death in January 2020 at the age of 104.